MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/README.md

 The Ender-5 stock LCD can optionally use a [customized Marlin DGUS interface](https://github.com/coldtobi/Marlin_DGUS_Resources).
 With the stock LCD firmware Marlin can only be controlled from a host over USB.

+- Format an SD card using the FAT32 filesystem with 4K cluster size.
-- Copy the `DWIN_SET` folder to a microSD card.
-The microSD card must be <= 8 GB and formatted with a 4K cluster size.
+- Copy the `DWIN_SET` folder to the SD card.
 - Power off the printer and disassemble the front panel to get access to the LCD board.
 - Insert the SD card into the slot on the back of the LCD (not the main SD slot).
 - Power on the printer.
 The screen will turn blue and display several messages, finishing with "SD Card Process...
 END!".